Undergraduate Course: Gender and Culture (ELCC08010)

 'Gender and Culture' is primarily a skills course.
 Its two main aims are: (1) to introduce you to themes and topics that have dominated (recent) gender discourse; and (2) to develop your skills in critical analysis by engaging with a variety of texts (in a broad sense).
 You will learn how to 'read' cultural representations of gender within different critical frameworks, thereby developing a complex understanding of the concerns raised by gender studies and debated well beyond it.

-The course starts with a general introduction to the topics you will study and to some important aspect of gender studies.
+The course starts with a general introduction to the topics you will study and to some important aspects of gender studies.
 We will ask, for example, why we study gender; how we can study it; and what we can learn from studying gender more broadly.
-This is followed by a number of sessions taught by different tutors.
-Class discussions may focus on gender in relation to, for instance, popular culture, translation, history, gender roles and expectations, and masculinity.
-You will approach these themes by studying a number of different texts (such as images, prose texts, and film).
+This is followed by a number of sessions taught by different tutors on a different gender related topic or theme.
+You will approach these themes by studying a number of different texts and film.

-The course is taught in 10 two-hour seminars over one semester.
-As the course focusses on student-led learning, you will join an Autonomous Learning Group in which you will prepare for each seminar as well as your group presentation to be delivered in the final seminar.
-One seminar will be set aside for focussed preparation of the group presentation, and one seminar will be dedicated to individual feed-forward sessions with the relevant tutor.
-You will listen to brief lecture-style presentations on theoretical/methodological issues by the tutor when appropriate, but most of the class will centre on workshop-based discussion.
+The course is taught over one semester, both synchronously and asychnronously.
+As the course focusses on student-led learning, you will join an Autonomous Learning Group in which you will prepare for each week's topic as well as your group presentation to be prepared for the final week.
+One week will be set aside for focussed preparation of the group presentation, and one week will be dedicated to individual feed-forward sessions with the relevant tutor.
+You will listen to brief lecture-style presentations on theoretical/methodological issues by the tutor when appropriate, but most of the class will centre on group-based discussion.